Doomsday (DC Comics): DC All In

 Doomsday mysteriously reappears in Metropolis wreaking havoc, forcing Superman and Lois Lane (who gained powers similar to Superman during Absolute Power) to confront it.
-Time Trapper stops time, and reveals itself to be the future version of Doomsday who asks Superman for help.
+Time Trapper arrives, reveals itself to be a future version of Doomsday, and asks Superman for help.
 Time Trapper reveals that in the future, it reached a point where it cannot evolve further so it came to Superman to ask if he can help Time Trapper rule eternity instead of being destined to destroy it.
 If he does not, then Superman will be forced to watch as Time Trapper destroys everything and everyone he loves.
-Superman rejects Time Trapper's plans, and Time Trapper leaves but not before warning Superman that Doomsday arrival is a sign of horrific events soon to come.
-Doomsday hurts Lois and rips Parasite forcing Superman to brutally beat him to near death.
+Superman rejects Time Trapper's plans, and Time Trapper leaves but not before warning Superman that Doomsday's arrival is a sign of horrific events to come.
+Doomsday hurts Lois and rips Parasite apart, forcing Superman to brutally beat him to near death.

-A group of aliens called the Aftermath led by Calatron head to Earth to ask Superman to give Doomsday to them, or they will destroy Earth.
-Calatron turns into Radiant and attacks Doomsday, forcing Superman and Doomsday to team up.
-The Time Trapper meets with Lois Lane and asks Lois if she will accept his offer.
-Lois rejects Time Trapper's offer, and Time Trapper departs.
-Lex Luthor creates a plan to trap Doomsday and Calatron in a bottled city where time slows down, and Superman realizes that this incident is the origin of Time Trapper.
-Time Trapper travels to the end of time trying to tell future Superman, but is ambushed and held captive by the Omega-corrupted Legion of Super-Heroes.

-Time Trapper is tortured by the Legion of Super-Heroes as well as Booster Gold, but escapes to warn the World Forger.
-Time Trapper returns to help Superman escape from the Omega-corrupt Saturn Girl, Cosmic Boy and Lightning Lad to met with Superboy-Prime.
-Time Trapper arrives in the Watchtower just as Superman and Booster Gold arrive to tell the Justice League about Darkseid's plans.
+Time Trapper is ambushed and held captive by the Omega-corrupted Legion of Super-Heroes.
+Time Trapper escapes and helps Superman escape from Saturn Girl, Cosmic Boy and Lightning Lad.
+In the subsequent storyline "DC K.O.", Time Trapper learns that he was created to destroy Darkseid and possesses both Omega and Alpha energy.
+Doomsday's power of resurrection represents second chances, making him as much a force for life as he is for destruction.
+Time Trapper sacrifices himself to empower Superman with his energy, allowing him to combat Darkseid.